 - Operate in accordance with standards of practice, upholding principles of independence and neutrality when responding to any student inquiry, concern or conflict.

 - Recommend changes to processes or procedures that hinder resolving the issue or are causing an inordinate delay.

 - Seek to resolve problems through various methods, including investigation, mediation or making referrals to the appropriate University department for review.

-- Students may voluntarily choose to use the services of the Ombudsman Office at any time, before, during or even after formal appeal processes have been exhausted or proven unsuccessful.
+- Students may voluntarily choose to use the services of the Office of the Ombuds at any time, before, during or even after formal appeal processes have been exhausted or proven unsuccessful.